 I came up with the idea for the site because it’s something that I went looking for on the internet myself.
 I am a woman in my early thirties, in full time employment and hoping to start a family, and I have been shocked at the disparity between what different employers offer, even within the same industry.
 When I couldn’t find anything that explained what’s on offer, I decided to get a blog going myself.
 With nearly 50 employers’ policies up there so far, it’s proving popular so far.

 Anything else you would like to add?

 m&pper is a free resource which doesn’t require registration – but I would strongly encourage anyone visiting the site to answer the anonymous survey about their own employer’s maternity/paternity policies.
 Information is power!
 We want to equip people with the details they need to make informed decisions.
 To do that, we need data.
-So please fill in the survey here – it is completely anonymous, so you can share with confidence, safe in the knowledge that you are helping working families to plan ahead.

 ***Find this post useful?
 Please like my Facebook page here for more!**